Neufunk/Neufunk/README.md

 - 👋 Hi, I’m @Neufunk
 - 👀 I’m interested in AI/Machine Learning and Linux dev
-- 🌱 I’m currently taking a CyberSecurity degree, and currently learning C++ on my free time.
+- 🌱 I’m currently taking a CyberSecurity degree.
 - 💞️ I’m looking to collaborate on /
 - 📫 How to reach me : Well, Github is a good start.